ungleich/cdist/cdist/conf/type/__postgres_extension/man.rst

 COPYING
 -------
 Copyright \(C) 2014 Tomas Pospisek.
-Free use of this software is granted under the terms of the GNU General Public License version 3 (GPLv3).
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.